goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 image: assets/blog_assets/evolution_of_llms/download.webp
 ---

 The landscape of language models(LMs) has evolved dramatically since the introduction of the Transformer architecture in 2017.
-Here we explore the
+Here we will explore the

 - mathematical foundations
 - architectural innovations